 Senior Leadership Team

-Craig Coutts - Head of School (left)
+Craig Coutts - Head of School (center)

 Craig Coutts joined YIS as Head of School at the start of the 2013-14 school year after working for 12 years in Singapore at United World College of South East Asia, including eight years as primary school principal.
 He has been involved in international education for more than 20 years, having also worked in Indonesia and the UK.
 Craig's passion is service in schools.
 He has been heavily involved in the leadership and development of service projects around Asia and is working with students, staff and others in the community to develop the service program at YIS.
 Craig is originally from New Zealand, where he studied and qualified as a teacher, and he later completed a Diploma in Management and a Masters in Business Administration through Henley College in the UK.
-Craig and his wife Angela live in Yokohama with their three children, who attend YIS.
+Craig and his wife Angela live in Yokohama with their children, who attend YIS.

-Susie Clifford - Director of Learning (center)
+Susie Clifford - Director of Learning (left)

 Susie Clifford is the Director of Learning, a school-wide position overseeing academic programs from ELC through high school.
 She completed her Bachelor of Teaching at the University of South Australia.
 She has has been teaching for over 20 years and has taught all years from Grade 1 to Grade 12, as well as serving as middle school vice-principal and MYP coordinator.
 Her passion lies in teaching literature and fostering the love of reading and writing in all students.
 She has taught in Australia, China and England, joining YIS in 2008.
-Susie's husband, Alex Thomas, teaches Physical Education in the middle and high school, and their two beautiful sons are in elementary school at YIS.
+Susie's husband, Alex Thomas, teaches Physical Education in the middle and high school, and their two sons are in elementary school at YIS.

 Bob Pomeroy - Head of Operations (right)